developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutApplyProfileSilently/index.md

 ## Running the Application

-1. Connect the Symbol device (having the latest EMDK runtime) to USB port.
+1. Connect the device to a USB port.

     > Note:
     > Make sure the device is in USB debug.